Introduction to File Handling in Java

 Output:

-In the above-given example, we can see how different methods are providing the information needed to perform the different checks related to files.
+In the above-given example, we can see how different methods provide the information needed to perform the different checks related to files.

 Example #2

-In this example, we can see how different methods are being used in the program for different types of operation. exists() method using in the program to check if file exists are not, After that if..else.. condition is placed.
+This example shows how different methods are used in the program for different types of operations. exists() method used in the program to check if a file exists is not; after that, the if..else.. condition is placed.

-In the If condition, it checks first whether the existing file is writable or not if the existing file remains writable, then code block under if section used FileWriter class method to write content into the existing file.
+In the If condition, it checks first whether the existing file is writable or not; if the existing file remains writable, then the code block under the if section uses the FileWriter class method to write content into the existing file.

 Code: